wcwidth.api

 (wcswidth s)

-Returns the number of columns needed to represent String s.
-If a non-printing
+Returns the number of columns needed to represent s (a String).
+If a non-printing code-point occurs in s, -1 is returned (as defined in POSIX).

 wcwidth